NexStandard/stride-docs-next/en/tutorials/csharpintermediate/index.md

 # C# Intermediate 🎓
 These tutorials cover various intermediate principles of using C# when working with the Stride game engine.

-It is recommended that you go through all the [C# Beginner tutorials](../csharpbeginner/index.md) first before going through all the intermediate tutorials.
+It is recommended that you complete all the [C# Beginner tutorials](../csharpbeginner/index.md) before moving on to the intermediate tutorials.

+To create the C# intermediate tutorial project:

+1. Start the Stride launcher
-You can create the C# intermediate tutorial project by starting the Stride launcher.
-Create a new project and select the template: Tutorials -> C# intermediate.
-Every single tutorial has a 'Start' and a 'Completed' scene.
+1. Create a new project
+1. Select the template: Tutorials -> C# intermediate

+Each tutorial has a 'Start' and a 'Completed' scene.

 You can view the Completed scenes to see what the end result of each tutorial will roughly look like.
-If you are following along with the videos, you can use the Start scenes as a good starting point.
-Those scenes only contain the bare minimum setup.
+If you are following along with the videos, the Start scenes serve as a good starting point.
+These scenes contain only the bare minimum setup.

 ## Stride C# intermediate YouTube tutorial series